hash3liZer/khatta/urara/blog/2023/writeup-browselicious-challenge-bsidestlv-ctf/+page.md

 * Exploit the Race condition by setting an interval in _milliseconds_.
 * In the `postMessage`, set the value of `url` to `http://flag`.

-First setup a `python` file to act as our server:
+Before we head to the exploit work, setup a `python` file to act as our server:
 ```python
 import http.server
 import socketserver